Driver Resume—Sample, Job Description & Template With Skills

 Brake!

-You can’t simply put all of that on your resume—the recruiter would fall asleep at the wheel reading all of that.
+You can’t simply include all of that when writing your resume—the recruiter would fall asleep at the wheel reading all of that.
 There’s a better way.

 First, make a list of all of your relevant behind-the-wheel skills.